 The Eagle's Nest in the post-war years

-And in the early 1950s, the American administration planned to blow up the Kelsteinhaus, as other buildings on the Obersalzberg were blown up, or rather what was left of them after the bombing.
-But due to the great interest of the American and British military in such an unusual mountain object and the frequent visits of high-ranking officials, the demolition never occurred.
+During the early 1950s, the American government had planned to demolish the Kehlsteinhaus, along with other buildings on the Obersalzberg that had already been bombed.
+However, due to the high interest of American and British military officials in the unique mountain structure, and the frequent visits to the site, the demolition never occurred.
 Instead, the Americans instructed the local and regional administration to independently dispose of the former dictator's estate, rather than disbanding their military base in Berchtesgaden.

 As the demand for the demolition of the building belonging to fascist functionaries persisted, the competent policy of the Berchtesgaden authorities saved the Eagle's Nest.
 They convinced both the German government and the American administration that the Kehlsteinhaus should be preserved for the benefit of society.
 They proposed that the funds generated by the use of the mountain house could be used effectively for social projects and to help people affected by the war.

 By the end of the 1950s, the Eagle's Nest began to attract tourists, and the number of visitors increased, with the demolition date being postponed several times.
 Today, the Kehlsteinhaus still stands in its place and 50% of the proceeds from ticket sales go to social needs.